algorandfoundation/deterministic-P256-kt/README.md

 We are purposefully creating a barrier.
 An app consuming this library only needs to store the P-256 seed, it does not need to store the mnemonic as well - though it might choose to do so to ensure the user has a way to write down their mnemonic again if they lost their "paper backup".

-The point is that while the mnemonic chould be inputted - and thus be loaded into memory - only once in the lifetime of the device (or until it gets wiped), the P-256 root seed needs to be loaded into memory from secure storage any time the user needs to generate a new passkey keypair for a new website.
+The point is that while the mnemonic chould be inputted - and thus be loaded into memory - only once in the lifetime of the device (or until it gets wiped), the P-256 derived main key needs to be loaded into memory from secure storage any time the user needs to generate a new passkey keypair for a new website.

-The P-256 root secret is used to generate keypairs, which are unique per origin service and userId and which are loaded into memory every time the user needs to sign with them (sign into a website).
+The P-256 derived main key secret is used to generate keypairs, which are unique per origin service and userId and which are loaded into memory every time the user needs to sign with them (sign into a website).

-3. Generating a Passkey (P-256 keypair) from the P-256 root seed
+3. Generating a Passkey (P-256 keypair) from the P-256 derived main key

-To generate a new keypair for a website, the P-256 root seed is concatenated alongside the origin domain identifier (e.g., the URL) and the userId assigned by the website to the user.
+To generate a new keypair for a website, the P-256 derived main key is concatenated alongside the origin domain identifier (e.g., the URL) and the userId assigned by the website to the user.
 A counter can also optionally be specified - if not, by default, it is set as 0.

 Picking the URL is useful as it prevents phishing attacks - a slight deviation in the URL results in a totally different keypair.
 But it also means that a change of the URL (e.g. Twitter -> X) results in having to generate new keypairs.